adampmoss/foxseo2/readme.md

 ### Default Page Titles & Meta Descriptions

-CreareSEO allows you to set default page title and meta description templates for product, category and CMS pages.
+FoxSEO allows you to set default page title and meta description templates for product, category and CMS pages.

 A default product page title will simply consist of the product name: